YasserYka/enOne-widgets/widgets/notekeeper/README.md

 # note_keeper

-Plugin to keep your notes
+Widget to keep your notes